The Wilderness Bushcraft Semester (WBS)

 The idea for the Wilderness Bushcraft Semester was born in a wall tent during a trip along the remote Maine/Quebec border in February of 2000.
 We were on a 14-day trip snowshoe trip, hauling our gear on handmade toboggans and enjoying the deep snow and bitter cold of late winter.
 As the wind howled outside we were cozy and warm in the heat of the wood stove and illuminated by the light of a candle.
 We talked into the long night about putting together a semester-length course that, were we to be learning the ways of the bush from scratch, we’d like to take.
 For our curriculum, we’d include the skills of living and guiding in the northern forest.
 To teach them, we’d combine cutting edge educational ideas with the tested, experiential immersion styles that guides have shared with apprentices for generations.

 A lot has happened since that night in the wall tent.
-We’ve added a college credit option, worked with the Veterans administration to secure GI Bill funding for our students, worked with Americorps, been the focus of national media, and spent a lot of time in the woods and on the trail teaching and guiding.
+We’ve added a college credit option, worked with the Veterans administration to secure funding for our students, worked with Americorps, been the focus of national media, and spent a lot of time in the woods and on the trail teaching and guiding.
 We’ve had students from around the USA, Canada, Europe, and as far away as New Zealand.
 We’ve had many alumni go on to pass the state exam to become Registered Maine Guides, and to lead their own expeditions in both summer and winter.

 The course has changed a bit over the years.
 We’ve learned a lot about teaching in the field and with minimal infrastructure.
 But all these years later we’re still operating by the same simple guiding principle we started with; to create a course that we would like to take.